jpueberbach4/bp.markets.ingest/dukascopy/docs/configuration.md

 ---

+**Important Note on Symbol Syntax:** When registering a new symbol in the configuration files, you must replace any slash (/) character in the instrument's name with a dash (-).

 Now that the core definitions are established, we will demonstrate how to configure a symbol with custom sessions and determine the appropriate alignment settings.
 For this walkthrough, we will use the most complex asset in the current pipeline: SGD.IDX-SGD (the Singapore stock index).
 We will approach this scenario as a "from-scratch" implementation, assuming no prior configuration exists.

 **First step:** Symbol discovery and registration